CoreyMiller85/portfolio-modern/README.md

 - add skills section
 - add contact section.
 - add content for projects section, using the three projects I have completed already.
+- correct imports with scss from each component to master app file.

 In Progress:
 - add projects section